MagnascoLab/octoWatch/README.md

    python app.py
    ```
 2. Press Enter
-3. You should see text that includes something like "Running on http://localhost:5172"
+3. You should see text that includes something like "Running on http://127.0.0.1:5172" or "Running on http://localhost:5172"
 4. Open your web browser (Chrome, Firefox, Safari, etc.)
 5. In the address bar, type exactly: `http://localhost:5172`
 6. Press Enter - OctoWatch should appear!
+7. Do NOT exit the terminal window - it needs to stay open while you use OctoWatch.

 ## Using OctoWatch Daily